OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 You can generate an executable from your Processing sketch.
 Open your sketch in Processing (here `System.pde`), then go to `File` > `Export Application`.
-Then chosse your OS, and click `Export`.
+Then choose your OS, and click `Export`.
 Then you have an executable ready to go!

 ### A bit of history, to predict the future